The 2021 Conference on Communication and Environment Online

 The conference will take place on the PheedLoop platform.
 Submissions, reviewing, the programme, recorded presentations, posters, live sessions, chat, artwork, exhibitors, social events, keynotes, etc. will all be in our PheedLoop space.
 You're going to love it.
 Alternatively, some people may prefer to access the live sessions using the Zoom app, so keep that in mind.

 We recommend using a computer with the Chrome browser, or some derivative of that like Chromium or Edge for the conference.
+Safari is not recommended.
 The experience on a phone or tablet will be, as they say, sub-optimal.

 Twitter: @TheIECA #coce2021